xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Scenario 1: If you hold between 1 and 3 Phoenix Ape NFTs, Xunicorn APEX XENFTs, or Exotic APEX XENFTs:
+## ⚡️ Scenario 1: If you hold between 1 and 3 Phoenix Ape NFTs, APEX XENFTs Class 1 or 2:

-  - Each NFT is granted a daily bonus multiplier limited to 100 batches.
+Each NFT is granted a daily bonus multiplier limited to 100 batches.
 When burning a specific number of batches, the protocol first verifies if any of your NFTs possess a bonus balance.
 If so, the protocol uses your bonus balance to increase your batch count.

-  - For instance, imagine you have a daily bonus of 100 batches on your NFT and opt to burn 10 batches.
+For instance, imagine you have a daily bonus of 100 batches on your NFT and opt to burn 10 batches.
 The protocol will effectively double your batch count to 20 batches, by utilising 10 of your daily bonus batches.
 Consequently, 10 batches from your NFT ID's daily bonus will be deducted, leaving 90 bonus batches for that NFT on that day.

-  - However, if you decide to burn an amount exceeding your bonus balance, the protocol will consume the entire balance of your NFT.
+However, if you decide to burn an amount exceeding your bonus balance, the protocol will consume the entire balance of your NFT.
 For example, if your current daily bonus balance is 90 batches and you choose to burn 5,000 batches, the burn process will count it as 5,090 batches, using up the entire 90 batches from your NFT's bonus balance.
 As a result, 90 bonus batches allocated to the NFT ID will be removed, leaving zero bonus batches for that NFT on that day.
 Fear not, your bonus batch count will reset to 100 the following day.

-  - Additionally, you have the option to bridge your NFT's utility to another chain where Xenify has launched.
+Additionally, you have the option to bridge your NFT's utility to another chain where Xenify has launched.
 By doing so, you can access an extra 100 daily bonus batches on that day, effectively granting you 200 daily bonus batches for your NFT.
 For example, if you've exhausted your daily bonus on the BNB Chain, simply bridge your NFT's utility to Ethereum and receive 1,000 daily bonus batches on Ethereum.
 This process can be repeated for each chain where Xenify has been deployed.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Scenario 2: If you hold 4 or more Phoenix Ape NFTs, Xunicorn APEX XENFTs, or Exotic APEX XENFTs:
+## ⚡️ Scenario 2: If you hold 4 or more Phoenix Ape NFTs, APEX XENFTs Class 1 or 2:

-  - If you hold 4 NFTs burning batches becomes even more rewarding.
+If you hold 4 NFTs burning batches becomes even more rewarding.
 Your wallet will receive a daily bonus of 1,000 batches.
 This effectively replaces the default 100 daily bonus batches reserved for each of your NFT IDs.
 In short, if you hold 4 or more NFTs in your wallet, your total daily bonus will be capped at 1,000 batches for that wallet.
 When you choose to burn a batch amount that is less than your current daily bonus, the protocol will double your batch count by using an equivalent amount.

-  - For instance, if you have 4 NFTs and a daily bonus of 1,000 batches, burning 1 batch will be counted as 2 batches during the burn process.
+For instance, if you have 4 NFTs and a daily bonus of 1,000 batches, burning 1 batch will be counted as 2 batches during the burn process.
 This means that 1 batch will be deducted from your daily NFTs bonus, leaving you with 999 bonus batches for the day on that chain.

-  - On the other hand, if you decide to burn a batch amount greater than your current daily bonus, the protocol will utilise your entire bonus balance.
+On the other hand, if you decide to burn a batch amount greater than your current daily bonus, the protocol will utilise your entire bonus balance.
 Let's say you have 4 NFTs and a daily bonus of 1,000 batches.
 If you choose to burn the equivalent of 6,000 batches, it will be counted as 7,000 batches during the burn process.
 The protocol will use your entire daily batch bonus of 1,000 for this.
 As a result, you won't have any bonus batches remaining to use for that particular day on that chain.
 But don't worry, once the next day begins, your bonus batch count will reset back to 1,000.

-  - Additionally, you can choose to bridge the utility of your 4 NFTs to another chain that Xenify has launched.
+Additionally, you can choose to bridge the utility of your 4 NFTs to another chain that Xenify has launched.
 By doing this, you can use an additional 1,000 daily bonus batches on that day, effectively giving you 2,000 daily bonus batches.
 For example, if you've used up your daily bonus on the BNB Chain, you can simply bridge your NFTs' utility to Ethereum and receive 1,000 daily bonus batches on Ethereum.
 You can repeat this process for each chain where Xenify has been deployed.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)